gaoadam/gaoadam-gaoadam.github.io/docs/projects/dynamic_modeler/dynamic_modeler.md

 ![birds_splash](birds_splash.jpg)

 *Photo Credit: Mehdi Sepehri*
-*Animal populations can be described equations, but not easily predicted by any single formula*
+*Animal populations can often be described by equations, but not easily predicted by any single formula*

 See [GitHub repo](https://github.com/gaoadam/dynamicmodel) for source code of the signal modeling process and neural network training.